 Custodial credit risk is the risk that in the event of a bank failure, the Township's deposits may not be returned.
 State law does not require and the Township's investment policy does not have specific limits in excess of state law pertaining to custodial credit risk.
-As of year-end, \$114,833 of the bank balance of \$1,010,184 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+As of year-end, \$608,348 of the bank balance of \$1,783,697 was exposed to custodial credit risk because it was uninsured and uncollateralized, the amount exposed to custodial credit risk is higher in prior years due to the tax fund having outstanding checks as of yearend.